AURORA: A High Performance Software DAQ Framework for Next-Generation Rare-Event Search Experiments: Architecture Design

 Within this structure, each timed buffer is designated for a specific time interval, for example, holding data for the period 7500–7600~ms. When a data block arrives, its header is unpacked to extract the timestamp, channel number, and size.
 The raw data of the block is placed into the corresponding timed buffer based on its timestamp.
 Concurrently, a metadata object, containing the channel, timestamp, size, and memory location of the data block, is inserted into a dedicated container within the same timed buffer.
 This separation of data and lightweight metadata enables efficient subsequent sorting.

 To accommodate network latency and potential delays in data arrival, the recycling of timed buffers does not begin until 6 seconds after the start of data acquisition.
 Thereafter, processing occurs in approximately 100~ms intervals, targeting the oldest timed buffer (e.g., the one covering the earliest 100~ms window after the initial 6-second mark).

-However, because the digitizer hardware clock and the collector's system clock are not perfectly synchronized, the mismatch is corrected using the hardware clock provided by the trigger board.
+The hardware trigger timestamp is used exclusively for ordering data blocks within each stream and is the sole criterion for the final on-disk order.
+The collector's system clock, however, serves a different role: it drives the software timers (\texttt{asio::steady\_timer}) that decide when a partially-filled buffer should be flushed.
+Because the two clocks are not perfectly synchronized, the system clock may drift relative to the hardware clock over long runs.
+If this drift becomes significant, the software-timer flushes may fire too early or too late; in either case an incoming data block may find no available buffer, stalling data taking.
+The correction described below compensates for this drift, ensuring consistent buffer management throughout a run.
 After every 100 buffers processed (about every 10 seconds), the \textit{collector} retrieves the hardware clock information from the trigger board.
 It then calculates the time difference $\delta t$ between the hardware clock and the start time of the current first buffer, and compares this $\delta t$ with that obtained in the first cycle.
 If the difference (drift) is less than 1 ms, no adjustment is made; otherwise, a small adjustment of $\pm1$ or $\pm2$ ms is applied to the next waiting period.
 This ensures stable and accurate periodic processing despite clock drift.
 Once a timed buffer is selected for processing, its metadata entries are first sorted chronologically.
 Then, based on this sorted order, the corresponding data blocks are read out and transferred to the \textit{OutputManager}.
 After processing, the timed buffer is cleared and recycled to the end of the list to store future data.